sharetribe/sharetribe/README.md

 2. Go to the sharetribe project root directory
 3. Create a database.yml file by copying the example database configuration: `cp config/database.example.yml config/database.yml`
 4. Create the required databases with [these commands](https://gist.github.com/804314).
 If you're not planning on developing Sharetribe, you only need the sharetribe_production database.
-5. Add your database configuration details to to `config/database.yml`
+5. Add your database configuration details to `config/database.yml`
   * You will probably only need to fill in the password for the database(s)
 6. Install Sphinx.
 Version 2.1.4 has been used successfully, but newer versions should work as well.
 See the [Sphinx installation instructions](http://pat.github.com/ts/en/installing_sphinx.html).
 No need to start Sphinx yet, but you can try running the `searchd` command to see if the installation was successful.
 Starting it should fail at this point due to a missing configuration file.
 7. Install [Imagemagick](http://www.imagemagick.org): `brew install imagemagick`